stanleydukor/leetcode/README.md

-# Bloomberg Software Engineering Interview
+# Software Engineering Interview

-Solution to Bloomberg interview questions on Leetcode
+Solution to software engineering questions on Leetcode